-The pan-fried scallops go so well with the sweet chilli rice.
-This sweet chilli rice on it own is so good.
+The pan-fried scallops go so well with the sweet chili rice.
+This sweet chili rice on its own is so good.
 Hubby loves the rice a lot.
 I love it too.
 It’s so flavorful.
-The spring onions, the eggs, the coriander and the sweet chili sauce, they go so well, making it such a perfect fusion meal.
-Recipe is adapted from Jamie Oliver Meals in Minute cookbook.
-I modified a little bit but it’s still a delicious meal.
+The spring onions, the eggs, the coriander, and the sweet chili sauce, go so well, making it such a perfect fusion meal.
+The recipe is adapted from Jamie Oliver Meals in Minute cookbook.
+I modified it a little bit but it’s still a delicious meal.

 - 2 lbs fresh large scallops, shelled and trimmed

 - 1 clove of garlic (peeled and minced)

 - A small bunch of fresh coriander

 - RICE: put the rice in a large pot with a tight-fitting lid.
 Add in 2 1/2 cups of water.
 Bring the water to a boil and then lower the heat and pop a lid on and leave to cook for 15-20 minutes

 - SCALLOPS: Pat each scallops dry with an absorbent paper towel.
 Score crisscross on top, only going halfway through.
 Season with salt and pepper, finely grate over some lemon zest and dust with the five-spice powder

 - RICE: trim and finely slice the green onions and put into a mixing bowl.
 Crack in the eggs, and add 1 Tbsp each of soy sauce and sesame oil and a drizzle of olive oil, then whisk.
 Take the lid off the rice and use a fork to fluff it up.
 Add in the peas.
 Pour the egg mixture all over.
 Squeeze the juice of 1/2 a lemon and add a pinch of pepper.
 Put the lid back on and turn down to the lowest heat for another 4 to 5 minutes.
 Remove from the heat and let it rest for about 5 minutes.
 Open the lid and drizzle some sweet chili sauce when ready to serve